Wall Street executives make their first bets against Donald Trump in 2024 - ExBulletin

 Ron DeSantis

-The Florida governor has received at least 15 notable contributions from finance leaders, including veteran hedge fund manager Paul Tudor Jones, who donated $6,600 to DeSantis’ campaign, with the check cleared in May, according to an FEC filing.
+The Florida governor has received at least 15 notable contributions from finance leaders, including veteran hedge fund manager Paul Tudor Jones, who donated $6,600 to the DeSantis campaign, with the check cleared in May, according to a file from the FEC.
 Most of the peak contributions from financial industry executives to DeSantis were cashed in in May, when he announced his candidacy for president, records show.

 Data from the nonpartisan OpenSecrets shows that Jones has donated to a variety of campaigns and outside groups involved in previous presidential elections.

-In 2011, Jones donated $200,000 to Restore Our Future, a super PAC that supported Mitt Romney’s run for president against President Barack Obama.
-Later in 2015, Jones contributed to PACs that backed former Florida Governor Jeb Bush’s failed presidential run and another group that backed former Florida Governor’s failed campaign.
-New Jersey Chris Christie during the same cycle.
+In 2011, Jones donated $200,000 to Restore Our Future, a super PAC that supported Mitt Romney’s bid for president against President Barack Obama.
+Later in 2015, Jones contributed to PACs that backed former Florida Governor Jeb Bushs failed to run for president and another group that backed former New Jersey Governor Chris Christies failed to campaign. this same cycle.

 Christie, who is running for president again against Trump this cycle, also received $6,600 from Jones in the second quarter, according to his campaign finance disclosure.
 A spokesperson for Jones did not return a request for comment.
 Forbes estimates his net worth at over $7 billion.